 There are 40 RTLB clusters nationally, from the Far North to Southland.
 Each cluster has a lead school, lead school principal and a cluster manager.
 Each cluster also has a team of RTLB, specialist itinerant kaiako/teachers.

 To help ensure a cohesive and consistent approach to service provision, each of the 40 clusters has a lead kura/school.
 A lead kura/school is the fund holder and its Board of Trustees (BoT) is the sole employer for cluster managers, practice leaders, and RTLB in a cluster.

 Although all RTLB in one cluster will be employed by the lead kura/school's BoT, they may be located at other schools in the cluster area.
 The schools where RTLB are located, but not employed, are host schools.

 One practice framework called He Pikorua provides Learning Support and RTLB practitioners with clear and consistent practical direction for working and supports practice reflection and review.
 This enables practitioners to work with confidence as individuals and with the collective knowledge and support of others so all can continue to help our children and young people and their learning communities grow and flourish.

 Each school has a designated key liaison RTLB.
 The liaison RTLB role is:

 Ensure they disseminate any information from cluster to their schools.

-Pre-entry discussions on referrals and advocating for referrals at the referral meetings.
+Pre-entry discussions on requests for support and advocating for R4S at the referral meetings.